 12. Vesta Lunch

-Vesta Lunch has been a staple in Toronto since 1955, serving up no-frills diner classics at its cozy Dupont and Bathurst spot.
-Open 24/7, it’s a go-to for late-night cravings and those looking to bask in nostalgia.
+Vesta Lunch has been a staple in Toronto since 1955, serving up the diner classics at its cozy Dupont and Bathurst spot.
+Open 24/7, it’s a go-to for late-night bites.
 The diner’s charm is in its unpretentious vibe, where locals and visitors alike can enjoy comfort food any time of day.
 In 2023, Vesta took a step into the future with a rebrand, modernizing its look while keeping the timeless feel that’s earned it a loyal following.

 13. Chew Chew Grill (formerly Chew Chew’s Diner)

-For decades, Chew Chew’s Diner (186 Carlton Street) was a Cabbagetown favourite, known for its nostalgic, retro vibe and comfort food.
+For decades, Chew Chew’s Diner (186 Carlton Street) was a Cabbagetown favourite, known for its retro vibe and comfort food.
 Serving up classic diner staples since 1974, it became a local go-to for hearty meals and late-night cravings.
 In October 2024, the iconic spot rebranded as Chew Chew Grill, offering a fresh interior and revamped menu while retaining its classic charm.
-The new look embraces a modern aesthetic, but the heart of the diner remains the same — familiar favourites with a contemporary twist, making it a perfect blend of old and new in Cabbagetown.

 14. Square Boy

-Square Boy has been a staple since 1964, known for its tasty square burgers and retro diner vibe.
+Square Boy has been a Toronto favourite since 1964, known for its delicious square burgers and retro diner vibe.
 While you can’t go wrong with their famous souvlaki, the real treat is their square-shaped patties, a quirky signature that sets them apart.
 Fun fact: Square Boy was one of the first spots in the city to offer a “drive-thru” service back in the 70s — before it was even a trend!

 15. Times Square Diner

 Since 1950, this Wilson Heights spot has been serving up everything from hearty breakfasts to legendary milkshakes.
-The exterior, with its red ceramic tiles and gooseneck lamps, oozes old-school charm, while the inside is a treasure trove of nostalgia — think in-booth jukeboxes and original milkshake blenders.
+The exterior, with its red ceramic tiles and gooseneck lamps, is a blast from the past, while the inside is a treasure trove of nostalgia — think in-booth jukeboxes and original milkshake blenders.
 Peter Roubos and his wife Sandra took over in 1998, giving the place a fresh twist after their previous spot, Tummy Tickler’s, closed.

 16. Route 401 Diner

-Route 401 Diner in Etobicoke is like stepping into a time machine straight to the ’60s.
+Route 401 Diner in Etobicoke is like stepping into a time machine straight to the 60s.
 What started as a tavern for highway workers has turned into a retro diner that’s stayed true to its roots.
-The décor is straight-up nostalgic, maintaining the same vibe it’s had for ages— think checkered floors, a lunch counter and red leather booths.
-The menu is pure comfort, with everything from classic burgers and poutines (hello, 401 Poutine loaded with bacon, ham, and sausage!) to homemade soups and hearty wraps.
-It’s the kind of place that’s been serving up comfort food for decades — and we’re here for it.
+The décor is straight-up nostalgic, maintaining the same vibe it’s had for ages — think checkered floors, a lunch counter and red leather booths.
+The menu is packed, with everything from classic burgers and poutines (hello, 401 poutine loaded with bacon, ham and sausage!) to homemade soups and hearty wraps.

 17. Sunset Grill

-Since 1985, Sunset Grill has been a Toronto breakfast staple.
+Since 1985, Sunset Grill has been a staple of Toronto’s breakfast scene.
 Founded by Angelo Christou in the Beaches, this diner’s philosophy is simple: Fresh is Tastiest.
 Known for its long lineups and loyal customers, Sunset Grill offers classic breakfast favourites like bacon and eggs, all cooked fresh to order on flat top grills — no deep frying in sight.
 After 40 years, the place still sticks to what works: great food, speedy service and a welcoming vibe.

 18. The Homeway

-Since 1948, Homeway Diner has been serving Toronto comfort food, no frills, all flavour.
+Open since 1948, Homeway Diner has been serving Toronto delicious plates of comfort.
 After a fresh update, it still delivers with classics like fluffy buttermilk and cinnamon pancakes — slightly off-kilter and piled high with real maple syrup and fresh fruit.
-Think simple but perfect: farm-fresh eggs, crispy potatoes, and fresh juices.
-The retro charm is the backdrop to the real star: honest, quality food that’s been a neighbourhood favourite for years.
-No need for bells and whistles — just solid, feel-good bites that keep you coming back.
+Think simple but perfect: farm-fresh eggs, crispy potatoes and fresh juices.

 19. UFO Restaurant